neuroinfo-os/deep-bottleneck/docs/contributing.rst

 Extending the framework
 =======================
-There are several possibilities to extend the frameworks.
+There are several possibilities to extend the framework.
 In the following the structure of the framework is shown to allow an easy extension of the basic modules.
 There are five types of modules that can be included quite easy, they are listed in the table below: